CrowdStrike/ansible_collection_falcon/README.md

 ### Python dependencies

 The Python module dependencies are not automatically handled by `ansible-galaxy`.
-To manually install these dependencies, you have the following options:
+To install these dependencies, you have the following options:

-1. Utilize the `requirements.txt` file to install all required packages:
+1. Install the CrowdStrike FalconPy package directly:

     ```terminal
-    pip install -r requirements.txt
+    pip install crowdstrike-falconpy aiohttp
     ```

-2. Alternatively, install the CrowdStrike FalconPy package directly:
+2. Alternatively, if you clone the repository, you can utilize the `requirements.txt` file to install all required packages:

     ```terminal
-    pip install crowdstrike-falconpy
+    pip install -r requirements.txt
     ```

-> [!NOTE]
-> If you intend to use Event-Driven Ansible (EDA), the `aiohttp` package should also be installed.

 ## Authentication